Pooja-Arumugam/Global-Renewable-Energy-and-Indicators/README.md

 - Import CSV files.
 - Customize visualizations.
 - Embed in your site using iframes.

+## 🏅 Awards and Recognition

+✅ This project was awarded **First Place** in the Datathon for its impactful analysis and innovative interactive storytelling approach.

 ### Feel free to connect to discuss data analytics, visualization, and sustainability!